 Woven into most lessons are opportunities to look at and discuss famous images and the fascinating stories behind them.
 Students soon build up an impressive bank of Art knowledge and are quick to recognise and identify unknown works by familiar artists.

 There are regular visits to local exhibitions and to take part in competitions and community projects.
-In Years 9, 10 and 11, students visit The National Gallery, National Portrait Gallery and Tate Modern respectively and those wishing to study for the Entry Level Certificate/GCSE in Art have an opportunity to work alongside a local potter.
+In Years 9, 10 and 11, students visit The National Gallery, National Portrait Gallery and Tate Modern respectively.
+GCSE Art is offered to pupils when choosing their options at the end of Year 9 and has proved to be a very popular – and successful – course at Woodfield School.

 Physical Education aims to provide an enjoyable, satisfying and balanced programme, with opportunities for all students to develop physically, socially, emotionally and cognitively.

 It is intended that the programme offered will not only promote an interest in, and a love of, various physical pursuits but will also encourage a long-term enthusiasm for leisure opportunities outside school in adult life.
-We also use our local leisure centre, Donyngs for swimming and gym sessions.
-In Year 8, all students go horse-riding.
+In KS4 we use our local leisure centre, Donyngs, for swimming and gym sessions to aid our promotion of wellbeing.

-We hope that the sports covered at school help students take their particular interests further.
-Ex-students have been seen using the local gym as a result of their introduction to it in at school!
+We hope that the range of team and individual sports covered at school help students to take their particular interests further.
+Ex-students have been seen using the local gym as a result of their introduction to it in at school and playing football at Arsenal’s Emirates Stadium and Barcelona’s Nou Camp for Dorking FC!
+We even have a recent ex-pupil who has represented the UK in cycling at the Special Olympics.

 HUMANITIES (History, Geography)